restic/restic/doc/design.rst

    the snapshot cannot be restored completely.
 Restic is not designed to detect this attack.

-An adversary who compromises a host system with append-only access to the backup repository could:
+An adversary who compromises a host system with append-only (read+write allowed, delete+overwrite denied) access to the backup repository could:

--  Capture the password and decrypt backups from the past and in the future.
-   See the "leaked key" circumstance below.
+-  Capture the password and decrypt backups from the past and in the future (see the "leaked key" example below for related information).
 -  Render new backups untrustworthy *after* the host has been compromised (due to having complete control over new backups).
 An attacker cannot delete or manipulate old backups.
 As such, restoring old snapshots created *before* a host compromise remains possible.
--  Potentially manipulate the ``restic forget`` command into deleting all legitimate snapshots, keeping only bogus snapshots added by the attacker.
+-  Potentially manipulate the use of the ``forget`` command into deleting all legitimate snapshots, keeping only bogus snapshots added by the attacker.
    Ransomware might try this in order to leave only one option to get your data
    back: paying the ransom.
-For safe use of ``restic forget``, see the documentation on removing backup snapshots.
+For safe use of ``forget``, please see the corresponding documentation on removing backup snapshots and append-only mode.

-An adversary who has a leaked key for a repository could:
+An adversary who has a leaked (decrypted) key for a repository could:

 -  Decrypt existing and future backup data.
 If multiple hosts backup into the same repository, an attacker will get access to the backup data of every host.
-   Since the local encryption key gives access to the master key, a password change will not prevent this.
-Changing the master key can currently be done using ``restic copy`` which moves the data into a new repository with a new master key, or by making a completely new repository and new backup.
+   Note that since the local encryption key gives access to the master key, a password change will not prevent this.
+Changing the master key can currently be done using the ``copy`` command, which moves the data into a new repository with a new master key, or by making a completely new repository and new backup.
-   Re-encrypting all data without creating a new repository is tracked in :issue:`1602`.